vipul2802/o365hq.com/content/services/Develop a Rollout Communication Plan for End Users.md

 ### Additional cost items not provided by the project

-1. Initial setup and configuration of any Office 365 services
+1. Initial setup and configuration of any Microsoft 365 services
-2. Gathering any data located outside of Office 365 tenant (desktop computers, servers, active network equipment is out of scope)
+2. Gathering any data located outside of Microsoft 365 tenant (desktop computers, servers, active network equipment is out of scope)

 ### Prerequisites